 Now see how the sentence has a different meaning when I use if instead of whether:

 Squiggly didn't know if Aardvark would arrive on Friday or Saturday.

 Now in addition to arriving on Friday or Saturday, it's possible that Aardvark may not arrive at all.
 These last two sentences show why it is better to use whether when you have two possibilities, and that is why I recommend using whether instead of if when you have two possibilities, even when the meaning wouldn't change if you use if.
 It's safer and more consistent.

 Here's a final pair of examples:

 Call Squiggly if you are going to arrive on Friday.

 Call Squiggly whether or not you are going to arrive on Friday.

-So to sum up, use whether when you have two discrete choices or mean "regardless of whether," and use if for conditional sentences.
+To sum up, use whether when you have two discrete choices or mean "regardless of whether," and use if for conditional sentences.